Shadowfax221/553.806_Capstone_HandGesture/README.md

 - Using data in csv file for training in custom tensorflow neural network.
 - Testing result in a local livestream.

-* Area for Enhancement: Low accuracy (need to optimize the model), Hand not detected in some cases.
+Area for Enhancement:
+- Low accuracy (need to optimize the model).
+- Hand not detected in some cases.